Credit Info Center's Credit Repair FAQs

 Who can help with credit repair?

 You can help yourself with credit repair or hire a credit repair company to do it for you.
 If you choose DIY credit repair (which we recommend you try first), refer to our free credit repair guide and forum.
-If you’re considering a credit repair company, find out what a legitimate credit repair company looks like.
+If you’re considering a credit repair company, find a legitimate credit repair company.
 Back to Top

 Who can fix my credit report?